rayaanoidPrime/csvDB-SQL/README.md

 </p>

 This is the base repository for cohort members to follow the tutorial and send in their own StylusDB SQL implementations.
-You can refer to a more complete implementation @ [ChakshuGautam/stylusdb-sql](https://github.com/ChakshuGautam/stylusdb-sql).

 > **Disclaimer**:
 > This database is for educational purposes only.
 It is not intended for production use.
 It is written ground up in JavaScript and is a great way to learn how databases work.
 You can find the tutorial in the [docs](./docs) directory.